Italy’s Great Hill Towns

 Medieval Italy — like most of Europe before the rise of modern nation states — was a collection of independent little San Marino–style city states — many of them no more than fortified towns on hills.

-While each of those hill towns are famous and very touristy, the explorer who gets off the beaten path can still find hill towns with much less tourism.
+While each of those hill towns are famous and very touristy, the explorer who gets off the beaten path can still discover hill towns with much less tourism.

-Civita A good example is Civita de Bagnoregio.
-Perched on a pinnacle in a grand canyon, the traffic-free village of Civita is for me, Italy's classic hill town.
+A good example is Civita di Bagnoregio.
+Perched on a pinnacle in a grand canyon, the traffic-free village of Civita is, for me, Italy's classic hill town.

 Entering the town, you're enveloped in history.
-Passing under a 12th-century Romanesque arch, you enter another world.
-Every lane invites you to explore.
+Passing under a 12th-century arch, you enter another world.
+Every lane tells a story.

 On the main square, the church marks the spot where first an Etruscan temple, and then later a Roman temple, once stood.
 Ancient pillars from those pagan temples stand like giants' bar stools in front of the latest place of worship to occupy this spot.

-For me, exploring a town like Civita can be a cultural scavenger hunt.
-There are countless towns like this throughout Italy with similarly subtle charms.
+For me, exploring a town like Civita is a cultural scavenger hunt.
+There are countless towns like this throughout Italy with similar subtle charms.
 A fancy wooden door and windows lead to thin air.
 This was the facade of a Renaissance palace — which fell into the valley riding a chunk of the town's ever-eroding rock pinnacle.
-Pondering the view, you're reminded that slowly but surely this town will succumb to the march of geological time.
+Pondering the view, you're reminded that, slowly but surely, this town will succumb to the march of geological time.

-The olive mill Maurizio's grandfather once ran is now the centerpiece of a restaurant...and he's is happy to tell me how they made their olive oil.
+The olive mill Maurizio's grandfather once ran is now the centerpiece of his restaurant…and he's happy to tell me how grandpa made the olive oil.

-A good bruschetta is simple: bread toasted over the coals...., garlic, tomatoes, salt and oil.
-Enjoying a rustic bruschetta is a fine way to cap a visit to a rustic village like Civita de Bagnoregio.
+A good bruschetta is simple: bread toasted over the coals…garlic, tomatoes, salt, and oil.
+Enjoying a rustic bruschetta is a fine way to cap a visit to a rustic village like Civita di Bagnoregio.

-Orvieto, Umbria's grand hill town, sits majestically high above the valley floor on a big chunk of tufa — a soft and easy-to-dig volcanic stone.
+Orvieto, Umbria's grand hill town, sits majestically high above the valley floor on a big chunk of tufo — a soft and easy-to-cut volcanic stone.

 More and more European towns are dealing with their traffic and parking congestion by making life frustrating and expensive for anyone who insists on driving into the old center.
 Public transit is designed to reward those who park outside of town.